2024 Launch Reports

 FIELD CONDITIONS

-the rows of newly planted corn (3-4 inches in height).
-There were very few mud
+Rocket recovery was easy in the wide-open fields.
+We stepped carefully around the rows of newly planted corn (3-4 inches in height).
+There were very few mud puddles this month.

 EQUIPMENT